SalomePlatform/adao/doc/en/glossary.rst

       Computational implementation of the set composed of the numerical simulator and a particular set of all the input and control variables of the simulator.
-These variables enable the digital simulator to be able to numerically represent the system's behaviour.
+These variables enable the digital simulator to be able to numerically represent the system's behavior.

    observations or measurements
       These are quantities that come from measuring instruments and